Tanana, Alaska: Education

 The Tanana City School District serves area residents.

 Transportation

-Tanana is served by the Ralph M. Calhoun Memorial Airport located at the Western edge of the city, 1 mile from the city center.
+Tanana is served by the Ralph M. Calhoun Memorial Airport located at the western edge of the city, 1 mi from the city center.
 The only airline that regularly flies to Tanana is Wright Air Service based in Fairbanks.
 Boat transport on the river is possible in summer.
 Tanana is served by a one-lane dirt road, which connects Tanana to the Elliott Highway in Manley Hot Springs.
-The road ends about 6 miles upstream from the town, but an ice road is constructed when the river freezes.
+The road ends about 6 mi upstream from the town, but an ice road is constructed when the river freezes.
 The road opened in August 2016.
-The last twelve miles of road is private property owned by the village corporation Tozitna Limited.
+The last 12 mi of road is private property owned by the village corporation Tozitna Limited.
 The parking lot at the river is reserved for residents, shareholders, and tribal members.
-Since 2020 a shareholder has been hired to monitor the parking lot.
+Since 2020, a shareholder has been hired to monitor the parking lot.